bl-sdk/unrealsdk/README.md

   `unrealsdk.dll`.
 Generally useless if you're linking against it in your own project.

 # Standalone Builds
 As just mentioned, the sdk can be configured to create a small standalone dll.
-This just initalizes itself when loaded, but does nothing else.
+This just initializes itself when loaded, but does nothing else.
 All the CMake presets are set up to build this.

 The standalone build is primarily useful when developing for the sdk itself, since it cuts out any